di-br/ArduCAN/README.md

 **AnyLog**

 This sketch is built starting from macchina.cc's examples using their [code base](https://github.com/macchina/mcp2515).
 Their library for the MCP2515 seems more complete and looked after.
-The sketch attemps to auto-sense the Baud rate and then simply log all frames.
+The sketch attemps to auto-sense the Baud rate and then simply log all frames in listen-only mode.
 This is broken, as in it can only log via serial console and not to the uSD card...

+It will indicate with LED1 if all init steps are ok, disable LED1 if some failure occured.
+LED2 will be on while receiving/converting a CAN frame.